MiddyGoesDev/postgres_googledrive_backup/README.markdown

     authorization can only be done in an interactive manner via a browser](https://stackoverflow.com/questions/28078490/google-drive-oauth2-without-browser).
     After you have obtained the **credentials.json** file, you can authorize the app / script.
 For that you must first clone this repository, so execute the first two steps of the below installation guide.
-    Now, that you have cloned the repository and installed it's requirements, execute script and open browser blah..
+    Now, that you have cloned the repository and installed it's requirements, execute the main python script and complete the few authorization steps in the browsrt.

 ## Installation